juliakerpel/data-c6-website/README.md

 <img src="./65496248_c7ktf1fhxa (1).heic" style="width:50%; margin:auto; display:block">

 ## Hello!
 My name is Julia Kerpel.
 I am a first year at UC Berkeley, pursuing an engineering degree.
 I am also part of the fourth cohort of the [SEED Scholars Honors Program](https://seedscholars.berkeley.edu/home).
+I have worked as Ambassador Coordinator for [greenlight for girls](https://www.greenlightforgirls.org/) for over two years.
 <hr>

 ### I am from Highland Park, IL.
 That is over 2,000 miles from Berkeley!